boystrange/ProgramVerification/src/Chapter/Lists.lagda.md

 ```

 A first obvious fact about `++` is that the length of the
-concatenation of two lists is the sum of the lengths of the lists.
+concatenation of two lists is the sum of the lengths of the two
+lists.

 ```
 length-++ : {A : Set} (xs ys : List A) -> length (xs ++ ys) == length xs + length ys